rockysx27/RueI/README.md

 ### Installation
 RueI is a LabAPI plugin, although it works with EXILED plugins, too. simply download the [latest release](https://github.com/Ruemena/RueI/releases/latest), then put it in your plugin folder.
+RueI also requires Harmony 2.2.2 and above: you can download that [here](https://github.com/pardeike/Harmony/releases).

 ### Example
 ```cs